Cuisine of the Mid-Atlantic states: Alcoholic beverages

 Since the first reference to an alcoholic mixed drink called a cocktail comes from New York State in 1803, it is thus not a surprise that there have been many cocktails invented in New York and the surrounding environs.
 Long Island iced teas, Manhattans, Rob Roys, Tom Collins, Aviations, and Greyhounds were all invented in New York bars, and the gin martini was popularized in New York in speakeasies during the 1920s, as evidenced by its appearance in the works of New Yorker and American writer F. Scott Fitzgerald.
 New York State is the third most productive area in the country for wine grapes, just behind the more famous California and Washington.
-It has AVA's near the Finger Lakes, the Catskills, and Long Island, and in the Hudson Valley has the second most productive area in the country for growing apples, making it a center for hard cider production, just like New England.
+It has American Viticultural Area's near the Finger Lakes, the Catskills, and Long Island.
+In the Hudson Valley, it has the second most productive area in the country for growing apples, making it a center for hard cider production, just like New England.
 Pennsylvania has been growing rye since Germans began to emigrate to the area at the end of the 17th century and required a grain they knew from home.
 Therefore, overall it is not unusual to find New York grown Gewürtztraminer and Riesling, Pennsylvania rye whiskey, or marques of locally produced ciders like Original Sin on the same menu.